Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 What to Pack for Kinnaur Valley

-Generally speaking, always be prepared for a little bit of cold weather, unless you're travelling to Kinnaur right during the summer months.
-Light t-shirts, pants and jeans should work just fine.
-If you're going in September-October, you'll need a light sweater and jacket.
-During the winter months, be prepared for snow and thus pack accordingly.
+Generally speaking, always be prepared for a little bit of cold weather in Kinnaur valley, unless you're travelling to Kinnaur right during the peak summer months.

 Cost of Trip to Kinnaur Valley

-The cost of your trip will depend on your mode of transportation.
+The cost of a trip to Kinnaur valley will depend on your mode of transportation and the places where you choose to stay.
 If you're going to be using public transportation throughout the trip, you can easily budget under INR 10k.
 However, if you book a taxi, the daily cost will keep adding to your trip.
 On the other hand, if you have your own vehicle, the cost of fuel will add to the cost of your trip.
 In any case, it's easy to find budget accommodation in Kinnaur.
 Moreover, the cost of food here is minimal as well.
-These are major cost saving factors for a Kinnaur trip.
+These are major cost-saving factors for a Kinnaur trip.

 Day 1 - Delhi to Shimla

-Take an overnight bus from Kashmiri Gate to Shimla.
+Take an overnight bus from Kashmiri Gate in Delhi to Shimla.
 HRTC runs a number of buses between Delhi and Shimla.
-Taking a semi-sleeper AC volvo bus would be a comfortable way to spend the journey.
-Nonetheless there are different types of buses ranging according to various levels of comfort and budget.
+Taking a semi-sleeper AC Volvo bus would be a comfortable way to spend the journey.
+Nonetheless, there are different types of buses ranging according to various levels of comfort and budget.
 The bus will drop you at Shimla during the early hours of the morning, just in time to witness the sunrise.

 You will arrive at Shimla early in the morning.
 It's best to find a place to stay near the new ISBT Tutikandi bus stand itself because you need a catch the early morning bus to Reckong Peo the next day.